Parangipettai

-Its strategic location on the Coromandel Coast has long made Parangipettai a major trading centre.
+Its strategic location on the Coromandel Coast has long made it a major trading center.
 In particular, it was an important trading destination for the Arabs, especially the Yemenis.
 During the colonial era, the Portuguese, the Dutch and the English successively colonized the area.

 There is also a Gandhian connection to Parangipettai.
 Anne Marie Petersen became in 1909 a missionary in the so-called Loventhal Mission.
 The foundation stone was laid by Mahatma Gandhi himself in 1921, and a few years later, the school was officially opened under the name Seva Mandir at a place called Porto Novo, near Chidambaram, in Tamil Nadu, South India.

 Today, Parangipettai has evolved into a well-developed town with nearly all necessities such as healthcare, education and transport.
 It also hosts a marine biology station that is affiliated with the Annamalai University.

-Parangipettai is an important pilgrimage centre for both Muslims and Hindu.
+The town is an important pilgrimage center for Muslims and Hindus.

 Etymology

 Throughout history, Parangipettai has taken many different names.
-Parangipettai is mentioned in classical Tamil literature as Varunapuri, meaning the place that the rain god Varuna had worshipped Lord Shiva.
-Porto Novo is still known for its frequent rainfall.
-During Nayyakar rule, it was renamed to Muthukrishna Puri and then Mahmood Banthar during Mughal rule.
+Parangipettai is mentioned in classical Tamil literature as Varunapuri, meaning the place where the rain god Varuna had worshipped Lord Shiva.
+During Nayyakar rule, it was renamed Muthukrishna Puri and then Mahmood Banthar during Mughal rule.
 The Portuguese, during their rule, named the place "Porto Novo", which means "New Port" in Portuguese, because they set up a port here and made it their trading stronghold.

 The town is now known as Parangipettai.
 In Tamil, the word parangiar refers to Europeans, and pettai means place.
 Thus, Parangipettai translates to the "abode of the parangiars or "Europeans" in Tamil.